mr-shitij/real-state-agent/README.md

 5.  **Open the application:**
     Open [http://localhost:3000](http://localhost:3000) (or the specified port) in your browser.

+**Important Note on API Rate Limits:**

+The Google Generative AI API (used by the backend `/api/chat` endpoint) has rate limits, especially on the free tier.
+For models like `gemini-1.5-pro`, the free limit might be as low as 2 requests per minute.

+If you send messages too frequently, you may encounter a `429 Too Many Requests` error.

+*   **Wait:** Simply wait a minute before sending another request.
+*   **Check Limits:** Refer to the [official Gemini API rate limit documentation](https://ai.google.dev/gemini-api/docs/rate-limits).
+*   **Upgrade:** For higher usage, consider upgrading to a paid Google AI Platform plan.

 ## API Endpoint

 *   `/api/chat`: This Next.js API route handles communication with the backend multimodal AI model.
 It accepts POST requests containing text and/or image data (likely as `FormData`) and returns the AI's response.